ts1/flipbook-vue/README.md

 Force single page mode regardless of viewport size.
 Deafults to false.

+## Events

+### `flip-left-start`

+Fired when flip to left animation starts.
+Argument is page number before flip.

+### `flip-left-end`

+Fired when flip to left animation ends.
+Argument is page number after flip.

+### `flip-right-start`

+Fired when flip to right animation starts.
+Argument is page number before flip.

+### `flip-right-end`

+Fired when flip to right animation ends.
+Argument is page number after flip.

 ## Slot props

 This component exposes some properties and methods as slot properties.